zwldarren/LiteOCR/README.md

 # LiteOCR - Quick Screenshot OCR Tool

-An OCR tool that uses large language models to convert screenshot text into Markdown format and copies it to the clipboard.
+A lightweight OCR tool that uses large language models to convert screenshot text into Markdown format and copies it to the clipboard.

 > **Note**: The project is still in the early stages of development.
 The current version is a prototype and may have bugs.
 Please report any issues you encounter.